SuperGLUE: A Stickier Benchmark for General-Purpose Language Understanding Systems: Experiments

-Several datasets have non-expert human performance baselines already available. \cite{pilehvar2018wic} provide an estimate for human performance on WiC in their paper.
-Similarly, \cite{khashabi2018looking} also provide a human performance estimate with the release of MultiRC. \cite{nangia2019human} establish human performance for RTE.
-For the remaining SuperGLUE datasets, including the diagnostic set, we establish an estimate for human performance by hiring crowdworker annotators through the Amazon's Mechanical Turk platform\footnote{\url{https://www.mturk.com/}} to reannotate a sample of each test set.
+\paragraph{Human Performance} \citet{pilehvar2018wic}, \citet{khashabi2018looking}, \citet{nangia2019human}, and \citet{zhang2018record} respectively provide estimates for human performance on WiC, MultiRC, RTE, and ReCoRD.
+For the remaining tasks, including the diagnostic set, we estimate human performance by hiring crowdworker annotators through Amazon's Mechanical Turk platform to reannotate a sample of each test set.
+We follow a two step procedure where a crowd worker completes a short training phase before proceeding to the annotation phase, modeled after the method used by \citet{nangia2019human} for GLUE.
+See Appendix~\ref{ax:instruct} for details.

-We follow a two step procedure where a crowd worker completes a short training phase before proceeding to the annotations phase, modeled after the method used by \cite{nangia2019human} for GLUE.
-The training phase uses 30 examples taken from the development set of the task.
-During training, workers are provided with instructions on the task, they are linked to an FAQ page, and are asked to annotate examples from the development set.
-After answering each example, workers are also asked to check their work by clicking on a ``Check Work" button which reveals the ground truth label.

-After the training phase is complete, we provide the qualification to work on the annotation phase to all workers who annotated a minimum of five examples, i.e. completed five HITs during training and achieved performance at, or above the median performance across all workers during training.
-In the annotation phase, workers are provided with the same instructions as the training phase, and are linked to the same FAQ page.
-The instructions for all tasks are provided in Appendix~\ref{ax:instruct}.

-For the annotation phase we randomly sample 100 examples from the task's test set, with the exception of WSC where we annotate the full 146-example test set.
-For each example, we collect redundant annotations from five workers and take a majority vote to estimate human performance.
-For task-specific details on how we present the tasks to annotators and calculate human performance numbers, refer to Appendix~\ref{ax:voting}.

-For both training and annotation phases across all tasks, the average pay rate is \$22.55/hr.\footnote{This estimate is taken from \url{https://turkerview.com}, where crowd workers self-report their hourly income on tasks.}